azimuttapp/azimutt/libs/serde-aml/docs/namespace.md

 rel public.posts(user_id) -> auth.users(id)
 ```

-### Top level namespace
+### Namespace directive

-As it can be painful to repeat everywhere the namespace, you can use the top level namespace directive to apply as default namespace to every following object:
+As it can be painful to repeat everywhere the namespace, you can use the namespace directive to define one as default for every following object:

 ```aml
 namespace core.public